suvroc/API/README.md

 AnyStatus communicates with plugins using the API library.
 During startup, AnyStatus scans assemblies in the installation directory and registers all plugins.

-A plugin is a set of classes that instruct AnyStatus how to display it in the dashboard and how to handle custom actions such as monitoring and triggering builds.
+A plugin is a set of classes that instruct AnyStatus how to display it in the dashboard and which features the plugin supports.

-Plugins can be decorated with attributes such as DisplayName, Category and Description.

 ## Plugin Example